Board of Directors The team leading the vision

 Class C Director

-Tony joined the Board in April 2018 as a Class C (independent) director, and was appointed to the Governance and Nominating Committee.
-After serving a year as Vice Chair, Tony now takes on the Chair position, leading both the Board of Directors and Executive Committee.
-Tony also continues as a member of the Governance and Nominating Committee and is ex officio to the Finance and Audit Committee.
+Helga joined the TransForm Board as a Class C (independent) director in September 2018, and was appointed to the Governance and Nominating Committee.
+After serving three years as Vice Chair, Helga has now moved to the Chair position and will lead the Board and Executive Committee.
+In her capacity as Board Chair she remains a member of the Governance and Nominating Committee, and is ex officio to the Finance and Audit Committee.

 Class C Director